 Lauren James scores twice as England routs China 6-1 at the Women's World Cup

-SYDNEY — With two goals and three assists, Lauren James made a big impact as England advanced to the knockout stage of the Women's World Cup on Tuesday with a 6-1 rout of China.
+That could mean bad news for Nigeria, which is England's next opponent in the round of 16 in Brisbane on Monday.

+James appears almost unstoppable, whether it be scoring goals or created chances for others.

-The Chelsea forward scored her second and third goals of the tournament with two wonderful strikes as the European champions finished atop Group D with three straight wins.
+After scoring six minutes into her first start at the tournament against Denmark, she produced an even better performance against China as England finished atop Group D with three straight wins.

+As well as her two goals, she provided assists for Alessia Russo, Lauren Hemp and substitute Chloe Kelly.

-Alessia Russo, Lauren Hemp, substitute Chloe Kelly and Rachel Daly also added goals at Adelaide's Hindmarsh Stadium, and China's Wang Shuang pulled one back from the penalty spot.
+Rachel Daly got the European champion's other goal at Adelaide’s Hindmarsh Stadium, and China’s Wang Shuang pulled one back from the penalty spot.

+In a performance of rare brilliance, there were so many stand out moments for James.
+But the control and precision of her left-foot volley in the 65th minute, taken with her instep, was special.

+“I’ve known LJ for a long time, played with her at Manchester United, so I’ve known the talent she had," England midfielder Katie Zelem said.
+"So there is no surprise she is playing this well at the tournament.”

 China’s worst-ever loss at the tournament means it failed to advance from the group stage for the first time at a Women’s World Cup.